 Michelle Baran, senior editor for river cruising on Travel Weekly, an industry publication, recently wrote:

 “…Many of the most memorable river cruising moments don’t take place on the water – they take place on land.”

-On our 8-day Viking River Cruises “Chateaux, Rivers and Wine” itinerary (departing from and returning to Bordeaux, France) we were wowed by three bespoke epicurean excursions offered by the cruise line: Truffle hunting in the Périgord region; creating our own personal blend of cognac at the House of Camus; and sipping local wine while eating freshly shucked oysters from the Bay of Arachon.
+On our 8-day Viking River Cruises “Chateaux, Rivers and Wine” itinerary (departing from and returning to Bordeaux, France) we were wowed by three bespoke epicurean excursions offered by the cruise line: Truffle hunting in the Périgord region; creating our own personal blend of cognac at the House of Camus, and sipping local wine while eating freshly shucked oysters from the Bay of Arcachon.

 These excursions complemented the other Viking River Cruises tour excursions (focused largely on history and wine) and enriched our understanding of the region—in fact, they were a perfect “side dish” for culinary travelers.

 You can read my feature story: Epicurean Excursions on a Bordeaux River Cruise in the Summer issue of Food Wine Travel Magazine.